joomdev/Mighty-Addons/README.md

 Copy and Paste Sections, Widgets, or the whole page just in two clicks from one domain to another.
 So, you don't have to reinvent the wheel, thus, making your development speed faster.

 ### Pre-designed Templates Kits
 A template kit is a group of multiple pages designed for a specific theme.
-Like if you are looking for a business elementor theme, you can choose a business template kit and import pages from the kit one by one.
+Like if you are looking for a business Elementor theme, you can choose a business template kit and import pages from the kit one by one.
 You will get all the required pages such as Home, About, Services, Services Detail, FAQ, Contact, etc. for your business website.
 You need to import them and replace the dummy content with your real content.
 Check out the Available Template Kits